eltoroit/LDS_Interview/interview.md

 **READER:** I see there is a bit more attributes being used here

-**EL TORO:** Yes, but look closely we already talked about the different events and the record Id, so there is nothing new
+**EL TORO:** Yes, but look closely we already talked about the different events and the record Id, so there is nothing new.

-**READER:** Oh, but there is.
+**READER:** Oh, but there is!

 **EL TORO:** What do you mean?